EBYEMJC1/CPSC-120-Final/README.md

 ```
 Enter a message: Hello    class!

-Characters 3 and 4 are the same: a
+Characters 3 and 4 are the same: l
 Characters 13 and 14 are the same: s
 ```